“Who are you?”

 I will always appreciate those who appreciate me and what I do, and your support really does mean the world to me.

-– First and foremost, come to my live shows and share these beautiful moments with me that just can’t be properly captured or replicated.
+– First and foremost, come to my live shows and share these beautiful moments with me that just can’t ever be properly captured or replicated, only experienced.

 – Buy my released music that I’ve put my time, effort, money and soul into and/or other merchandise to show people that you enjoy what I do.